ibm-cloud-docs/cloud-databases/reference-logging.md

 `us-east` | `us-east`
 `ca-tor` | `ca-tor`
 `jp-osa` | `jp-tok`

 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

 Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `seo01` and `jp-osa`.
 Deployments in `seo01` have their logs forwarded to `jp-tok`.
 Deployments in `jp-osa` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.

-After September 15th 2020, IBM {{site.data.keyword.databases-for}} in the Chennai region will begin sending Platform logs from our databases to the {{site.data.keyword.loganalysisshort}} services in Chennai rather than Tokyo.
-This is to ensure that database logs for Chennai remain in the Chennai region.
-{: .note}

 ## Provisioning {{site.data.keyword.loganalysisfull}}
 {: #provisioning-logging}